affinda/affinda-python/docs/models.md

 def __init__(**kwargs)
 ```

-:keyword client_verified_dt:
-:paramtype client_verified_dt: str
+**Arguments**:

+- `client_verified_dt`:
-:keyword review_url: Signed URL (valid for 60 minutes) to access the invoice review tool.
+- `review_url`: Signed URL (valid for 60 minutes) to access the invoice review tool.
-:paramtype review_url: str
-:keyword additional_properties: Unmatched properties from the message are deserialized to this
+- `additional_properties`: Unmatched properties from the message are deserialized to this
 collection.
-:paramtype additional_properties: dict[str, any]
-:keyword identifier: Required.
+- `identifier`: Required.
 Unique identifier for the document.
 If creating a document and
 left blank, one will be automatically generated.
-:paramtype identifier: str
-:keyword file_name: Optional filename of the file.
+- `file_name`: Optional filename of the file.
-:paramtype file_name: str
-:keyword ready: Required.
+- `ready`: Required.
 If true, the document has finished processing.
 Particularly useful if
 an endpoint request specified wait=False, when polling use this variable to determine when to
 stop polling.
-:paramtype ready: bool
-:keyword ready_dt: The datetime when the document was ready.
+- `ready_dt`: The datetime when the document was ready.
-:paramtype ready_dt: ~datetime.datetime
-:keyword failed: Required.
+- `failed`: Required.
 If true, some exception was raised during processing.
 Check the
 'error' field of the main return object.
-:paramtype failed: bool
-:keyword expiry_time: The date/time in ISO-8601 format when the document will be automatically
+- `expiry_time`: The date/time in ISO-8601 format when the document will be automatically
 deleted.
 Defaults to no expiry.
-:paramtype expiry_time: ~datetime.datetime
-:keyword language: The resume's language.
+- `language`: The document's language.
-:paramtype language: str
+- `pages`: The document's pages.

 <a id="models._models.InvoiceRequestBody"></a>